Finding & Working with Contractors | 18 views |

 Answer from Construction Brain

-TSSA certification means your HVAC contractor is legally authorized to work on gas appliances and pressure systems in Ontario - it's mandatory for any work involving furnaces, boilers, gas lines, or pressure vessels in Ottawa homes.
+TSSA certification means your HVAC contractor is licensed by the Technical Standards and Safety Authority to legally work on heating, ventilation, air conditioning, and gas systems in Ontario - it's mandatory for any legitimate HVAC work in Ottawa.

-When you hire an HVAC contractor in Ottawa, always verify their TSSA status at tssa.org using their contractor search tool.
-A legitimate contractor will readily provide their license number and won't hesitate when you ask to verify it.
+Before hiring any HVAC contractor in Ottawa, verify their TSSA certification at tssa.org using their contractor lookup tool.
+You'll need the company name or the individual technician's name.
+Legitimate contractors will readily provide their TSSA numbers and encourage you to verify their credentials.

 Ready to Start Your Project?